INDIANA (WLS) -- For the first time ever,. the Indiana Dunes National Park will start charging an entrance fee beginning Thursday.

 Indiana Dunes has seen attendance nearly double, since becoming the nation's 61st National Park in 2019.

-Indiana Dunes National Park entry fee to take effect in March
+Indiana Dunes National Park begins charging entry fee Thursday

 More TOP STORIES News